HarshiniS05/RISC-V_Tapeout/Week 1/Day 2/README.md

 ```

 ![Hierarchical Netlist File](images/netlist_multiple_module_hierv.png)
-*Netlist of the hierarchical design.*
+*Netlist of the hierarchical design it has a sub module.*

 ---